hizzle-co/noptin/readme.txt

 == Screenshots ==
-1. How to create a new subscription form
+1. How to create a new email subscription form
-2. Sample Subscription Form
+2. Sample Email Subscription Form Embeded in a post
 3. View a list of email subscribers
+3. Sample Email Subscribe Widget